LaunchCodeEducation/lchs/src/chapters/git/exercises.rst

    and PAT.
 It will then remember your credentials for a certain amount of time.
 In the example above, ``timeout=3600`` saves your information for 1 hour (3600 seconds).
 You can adjust the amount of time up or down as needed.
-#. **Mac Users**: At the bottom of the PAT documentation page, you can find
-   some OPTIONAL instructions for saving your PAT in the MacOS *Keychain* app.